-What are the complications of an anorectal malformation in a child?
+What are possible complications of an anorectal malformation in a child?

 An anorectal malformation can cause problems in the way your child has a bowel movement.
 These problems will vary depending on the type of malformation your child has.
 These include: